AbbyRead/BTW-CustomPlayerDataExampleAddon/README.md

 This confirms that:

-* The data is saved in the player’s persistent `.dat` file.
+* The data is saved in the player's persistent `.dat` file.
 * It survives across sessions and server restarts.
 * It can be safely read and updated using `getData()` and `setData()`.